 Exemptions and special conditions:

-Notwithstanding the general exemption, there are certain special economic zones or free zones in the UAE where specific regulations may apply.
-Companies incorporated in these zones may be subject to special taxation conditions, depending on the specific regulations of the free zone.
+Notwithstanding the general exemption, there are several special economic zones or free zones in the UAE where special regulations would apply.
+Companies that were incorporated in these zones could, therefore, fall under special taxation conditions to comply with the specific regulation of the free zone.

-• Strengthening the corporate sector: Favourable tax laws support the growth and expansion of the corporate sector, improving the environment for reinvestment and business expansion.
+Strengthening of Corporate Sector: Conducive tax laws support the growth and expansion of the corporate sector, which eventually improves the reinvestment and business expansion environment.

 Personal income tax in UAE

-The United Arab Emirates (UAE) is traditionally known for its zero tax rate on personal income, which makes the country attractive not only for international investors, but also for highly qualified specialists from all over the world.
+The United Arab Emirates (UAE) is traditionally known for its zero rate on personal income tax, which makes the country attractive not only for international investors but also for highly qualified specialists from all over the world.
 In this article we will consider how the personal income taxation system in the UAE functions, its peculiarities and possible directions of tax policy development in the future.

 Current state of personal income taxation in the UAE

-Currently, the UAE does not levy personal income tax on both citizens and foreigners.
-This provision is one of the key factors stimulating economic development and attractiveness of the country for foreign professionals and businessmen.
+Currently, the UAE does not charge personal income tax from both nationals and foreigners.
+This condition is one of the significant reasons that contribute to economic growth and appeal of the state to foreign specialists and entrepreneurs.

-• Transparency and predictability: The absence of personal income tax simplifies tax planning and reduces the administrative burden on individuals.
+- Transparency and predictability: Because of the lack of personal income tax, tax planning is substantially facilitated and the administrative burden for individuals is minimized.

 Economic and demographic impact